An application programming interface (API) is a way for two or more computer programs to communicate with each other.

 RESTful are lighter than SOAP, but less robust against errors.

-• Offers outputs in many formats, such as XML or JSON
+- Offers outputs in many formats, such as JSON (preferred data format) or XML

 GraphQL